Sunday, 31 July 2016

 Last year on the 4th July we had just arrived in Denver, Colorado and watched the fireworks from outside our hotel.
 Our great Colorado / South Dakota / Yellowstone road trip had just begun.
 This year's holiday to Italy starts on Friday and I am beginning to feel quite excited.
 I have even started a little light packing.

 I have been having a very pleasant and social time over the last few days - Heather and Ewan came for dinner on Saturday, and today I had lunch with Carolyn at the Hyndland Fox and then spent the evening with Barbara.
-How nice to catch up with good friends; I find it really refreshing to hear their news and ideas, it takes me out of myself.
+How nice to catch up with good friends; I find it really refreshing to hear their news and ideas.

 Boost